kaanadaleti/DSA210-Project/README.md

  Tiger Woods –> Nike case shows no statistically significant long term effect (p ≈ 0.320), and weak explanatory power (R² ≈ 0.05), indicating that observed attention spikes do not translate into structural changes.

 - Overall, results indicate that while attention shocks are consistently observed around scandal events, their translation into measurable brand or market effects depends heavily on context, celebrity brand coupling, and event characteristics.

+## Hypothesis Evaluation

+H1: Partially supported
+Celebrity scandal events often lead to short-term increases in public search interest, but this effect is not consistent across all cases.

+H2: Not supported as a general rule
+While some cases show decreases or weak effects, there is no consistent evidence of systematic short-term decrease in search interest.

+H3: Supported
+The direction and magnitude of the effect vary significantly depending on the celebrity, industry context, and event characteristics.

+H0: Rejected in part
+The null hypothesis of no change is rejected for cases with strong statistical significance (e.g., Kanye West and Sydney Sweeney), but not for all cases (e.g., Tiger Woods).

 ## Limitations